 Following a pedestrian accident, not only are insurance companies often trying to deny a victim’s injury claim, but these types of cases also require the victim to provide detailed and relevant evidence showing fault and damages.
 As a result, it is not always easy to obtain the money that victims need following their pedestrian accident.

 Fortunately, you do not have to tackle this challenging legal battle on your own.
-When you retain a West Palm Beach pedestrian accident lawyer, like those at Shiner Law Group, they can provide you the legal assistance you need and help you fight for the damages you deserve.
+When you retain a West Palm Beach pedestrian accident lawyer, like those at Shiner Law Group, they can provide you with the legal assistance you need and help you fight for the damages you deserve.

 They can do this by: